 General Data Protection Regulations (GDPR) Resources

-To help you fulfil your GDPR obligations and ensure our systems support you to do this, we have produced the following documentation for you to use in your school.
+To help you fulfil your GDPR obligations and ensure our systems support you to do this, we have produced the following documentation for you to use in your organisation.
 Click the buttons below to download the relevant documents.
 If you have any questions or queries, check out the FAQ section below, or get in touch via our contact us page.

 If you only use the InVentry onsite system, we don’t do anything with the data.
 The system sits on a computer that you have purchased and sits on your network.
-We have no access to this without your consent and would always ask for this before doing so.
+If you have a maintenance contract, we cannot access to your system without your consent and would always seek this before doing so.

-All transfer is done via https to ensure that it remains secure in transit.
-This is also the same when the support team need to access the school system via the internet to conduct work on a school system.
+The same level of encrypted communication (https/TLS1.2) is used when the support team need to access the organisations system via the internet to conduct work on a school system.

 The InVentry system installed on the computer purchased from your reseller is encrypted at the 256bit AES industry standard.